barakooda/multi_camera_setup/README.md

 - Integrating a Kalman Filter for tracking.
 - Combining detection and Optical Flow using a Kalman Filter for data fusion.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.